varunisrani/health/MOOD_TRACKER_README.md

 6. **Goal Setting**: Mood improvement targets
 7. **Integration**: Connect with therapy sessions and wellness activities

-The Daily Mood Tracker is now fully integrated into HealConnect Serenity and ready for user testing and feedback!
+The Daily Mood Tracker is now fully integrated into Mended Minds and ready for user testing and feedback!